 - A6.
 In principle, compliance with the requirements of this ISA (UK) will result in the audit documentation being sufficient and appropriate in the circumstances.
 Other ISAs (UK) contain specific documentation requirements that are intended to clarify the application of this ISA (UK) in the particular circumstances of those other ISAs (UK).
 The specific documentation requirements of other ISAs (UK) do not limit the application of this ISA (UK).
 Furthermore, the absence of a documentation requirement in any particular ISA (UK) is not intended to suggest that there is no documentation that will be prepared as a result of complying with that ISA (UK). - A7.
 Audit documentation provides evidence that the audit complies with the ISAs (UK).
 However, it is neither necessary nor practicable for the auditor to document every matter considered, or professional judgment made, in an audit.
 Further, it is unnecessary for the auditor to document separately (as in a checklist, for example) compliance with matters for which compliance is demonstrated by documents included within the audit file.
 For example: - The existence of an adequately documented audit plan demonstrates that the auditor has planned the audit. - The existence of a signed engagement letter in the audit file demonstrates that the auditor has agreed the terms of the audit engagement with management or, where appropriate, those charged with governance. - An auditor's report containing an appropriately qualified opinion on the financial statements demonstrates that the auditor has complied with the requirement to express a qualified opinion under the circumstances specified in the ISAs (UK). - In relation to requirements that apply generally throughout the audit, there may be a number of ways in which compliance with them may be demonstrated within the audit file: - For example, there may be no single way in which the auditor's professional skepticism is documented.
 But the audit documentation may nevertheless provide evidence of the auditor's exercise of professional skepticism in accordance with the ISAs (UK).
-Such evidence may include specific procedures performed to corroborate management's responses to the auditor's inquiries. - Similarly, that the engagement partner has taken responsibility for the direction, supervision and performance of the audit in compliance with the ISAs (UK) may be evidenced in a number of ways within the audit documentation.
+For example, in relation to accounting estimates, where the audit evidence obtained includes evidence that both corroborates and contradicts management's assertions, documenting how the auditor evaluated that evidence, including the professional judgments made in forming a conclusion as to the sufficiency and appropriateness of the audit evidence obtained. - Similarly, that the engagement partner has taken responsibility for the direction, supervision and performance of the audit in compliance with the ISAs (UK) may be evidenced in a number of ways within the audit documentation.
 This may include documentation of the engagement partner's timely involvement in aspects of the audit, such as participation in the team discussions required by ISA (UK) 315 (Revised June 2016).5